annoyingmouse/class_examples/README.md

 We can also make use of template literals to remove the imperative style of creating and manipulating DOM elements.
 Rather than use [`append`](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/append) or [`appendChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) as we have previously, we can instead use [`insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) meaning we can avoid [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) manipulation.
 Quite apart from saving significant amounts of imperative code, this method allows much more readable code - you can understand what's happening simply by reading the code.

-We're also taking advantage of a shortcode for using if by using the logical AND ([`&&`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND)) to decide if something should be displayed, as we did in the previous iteration.
+We're also taking advantage of a shortcode for replacing the `if` operator by using the logical AND ([`&&`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_AND)) to decide if something should be displayed, as we did in the previous iteration.
 This method of determining the conditional rendering of elements seems to have [stemmed from React](https://reactjs.org/docs/conditional-rendering.html) and takes advantage of the fact that statements are evaluated from left to right.
 If the first condition resolves to true, then the following code is invoked.

 That's not to say that we don't take advantage of the tertiary operator also.
-The method used in the preceding class failed when it came to rendering DT/DD pairs of elements with null values, and I can only think that that was down to something about the getters in the parent class.
+The `createDefinitionList` method failed when it came to rendering DT/DD pairs of elements with null values, and I can only think that that was down to something about the getters in the parent class.
 This issue is worth further research.

-The MatchboxCar class, which extends or inherits from ToyCar, plays fast and loose with its arguments as we only need to pass a subset of the initial constructor arguments to the parent class, all the while retaining the first argument for the manufacturer variable.
-Similar occurs in the DinkyCar class, but in that instance, the `new_num` variable is nested within the arguments, so we take a more traditional approach to its super construction.
+The MatchboxCar class, which extends or inherits from ToyCar, plays fast and loose with its arguments as we only need to pass a subset of the initial constructor arguments to the parent class, all the while retaining the first argument - for the manufacturer variable.
+DinkyCar class also calls the ToyCar constructor, but in that instance, the `new_num` variable is nested within the arguments, so we take a more traditional approach to passing arguments to its super constructor.

 We can take advantage of [Export and Import](https://javascript.info/import-export) directives to further improve the legibility of our code.
-If we split up our classes into separate files, then we can export and import them only as and when required.
+If we [split up our classes into separate files](https://github.com/annoyingmouse/class_examples/tree/main/classes), then we can export and import them only as and when required.
 We do need to be careful to tell the browser to be patient though, so we can inform the JavaScript engine that we're working with modules by using the type attribute on the script element and setting it to the type `module`.
-This modularisation does lead to far more clean looking code but will fail on earlier browsers so it might be worth using something like [rollup](https://rollupjs.org/guide/en/) - but as things stand your lovely code is only going to work well on Chrome.
+This modularisation does lead to far more clean looking code, but will fail on earlier browsers, so it might be worth using something like [rollup](https://rollupjs.org/guide/en/) - but as things stand this lovely code is only going to work well on Chrome.
 Firefox doesn't yet support private fields, you see - I dare say it will soon, but at present, it doesn't.
 Fingers crossed for the future though!

+I've spent an entertaining weekend figuring out how to use Rollup and Babel to create a bundled file which will work on IE11 and other browsers.
+IE11 does not support the [details/summary](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) combination though, so I've included some CSS and a [jQuery plugin](https://mathiasbynens.be/notes/html5-details-jquery) by Mathias Bynens which will only be loaded if the user visits the page in IE11.
+All other evergreen browsers should also have no issues with the private fields or methods used, as [Babel](https://babeljs.io) will transpile our bleeding-edge JavaScript into conformant JavaScript.
+I wouldn't say I like this approach, but in this instance, the weekend was well spent as this should provide me with a boilerplate solution for future projects.
+Feel free to borrow the same approach if it helps you.
+The minimal [`package.json`](https://github.com/annoyingmouse/class_examples/blob/main/package.json), [`rollup.config.js`](https://github.com/annoyingmouse/class_examples/blob/main/rollup.config.js) and [`bable.config.js`](https://github.com/annoyingmouse/class_examples/blob/main/babel.config.js) files in the [repository](https://github.com/annoyingmouse/class_examples) should set you straight.

 I hope you've enjoyed reading this as much as I have enjoyed writing it - it's going to be a chapter in my next book, but I thought it'd work well as a standalone piece in its own right.
-The working code is on [repl.it](https://repl.it/@annoyingmouse/ES5-Class-Example) so please do have a play.
+The code is on (GitHub)[https://github.com/annoyingmouse/class_examples] and the working solution is on [repl.it](https://classexamples--annoyingmouse.repl.co) so please do have a play.
 I've come an awful long way since answering, "OOP is a solution looking for a problem".
 Something I said when asked to explain what OOP was way back when in an interview - what a plonker!
-We've looked at the four main Object-oriented concepts ([as explained to a 6-year-old](https://www.educative.io/edpresso/object-oriented-concepts-as-explained-to-a-6-year-old))
+We've looked at the four main Object-oriented concepts ([as explained to a 6-year-old](https://www.educative.io/edpresso/object-oriented-concepts-as-explained-to-a-6-year-old)).

+I've got to thank both Dr Magdalena Pietka-Eddleston (The Evil Doctor Magma) and Paweł Dawczak for their advice while reading this work, they've both been really helpful and have made this much more understandable.
+The joys of a 70's education mean that I know nothing of the rules of English in a formal sense, knowing people who actually understand the rules is unbelievably helpful!